 Most students prefer a comprehensive online course that provides simple instructions and protocols.
 The manual skills actively involved in saving a life during a cardiopulmonary event generally come from real world experience under the direction of a more experienced provider, and not from a five minute interaction with a manikin.
 For this reason most organizations and businesses offering ACLS, BLS, and PALS certification have moved away from the live skills test requirement.

-Make sure to find an online ACLS course provider that is accredited and offers continuing education hours.
+When choosing a course make sure to find an ACLS course provider that is accredited and offers continuing education hours.
 Course accreditation is the defining factor that will decide if the company offering the training is reputable.